protegeproject/swrltab/README.md

 + [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 + A tool for checking out a [Git](http://git-scm.com/) repository
 + Apache's [Maven](http://maven.apache.org/index.html)

-*The SWRLAPI libraries used by the SWRLTab are not yet on Maven central.
-They can be built using the [SWRLTab build project](https://github.com/protegeproject/swrltab-project).*

 Get a copy of the latest code: